babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Comparison for .NET.md

+# .NET API for Comparing Documents

-A .NET component that enables your apps to detect content, style & formatting differences among two documents, and allows you to accept or reject the changes.
+A .NET component that enables your apps to [detect content, style & formatting differences among two documents](https://products.groupdocs.com/comparison/net), and allows you to accept or reject the changes.

 ## Document Comparison Processing Features

-- Compare and detect differences among source and target documents.
+- [Compare and detect differences](https://docs.groupdocs.com/display/comparisonnet/Comparison) among source and target documents.
 - Comparison works at the paragraph, word as well as the character level.
 - Identify content styling and formatting modifications.
 - Choose the modifications to accept or reject.